Ipelly/callback_function/README.md

 If you analysis this use case – there are two tasks.

-         • Once customer puts the instructions in ATM Machine to withdrawal the money, ATM machine starts counting the note.
-Its little time consuming.
+         • Once customer puts the instructions to ATM Machine to withdrawal the money, ATM machine starts counting the notes.

          • Meanwhile ATM machine will be able to print the receipts.